In the air filtration industry, professionals often raise questions such as:

 Its value lies in:

-- l Reducing the load on terminal HEPA filters in cleanrooms
+- Reducing the load on terminal HEPA filters in cleanrooms

-- l Maintaining stable operation in high-humidity and VAV environments
+- Maintaining stable operation in high-humidity and VAV environments

-- l Balancing airflow efficiency and lifespan in space-constrained units
+- Balancing airflow efficiency and lifespan in space-constrained units

 This is not just about selecting a filter—it’s about ensuring the long-term reliability of the entire air management system.